SOME READER COMMENTS

 I turned the volume down (sorry, Steven Tyler).
 “Well,” I sat at the end of the table, “it’s important to pay attention to all kinds of people around you.
 But mostly those closest you might listen to or think you can learn from.
 Watch how they act and interact; what they say and do, especially the impression they give you.
 And then compare that to reality.”

 Alpha’s bagel kicked up in the toaster.
 I put on a small plate for her and brought it, and the not-really-butter spread she likes, to the table.
 [I’m a butter believer, so look down on such pretenders, but she loves the stuff.]
 I explained what I meant.
 “Does what they say and do make sense.”

 Alpha raised her hand and glanced at Beta before speaking—it seems twins do that; I think it’s telepathy—and they said while shaking their heads: “Martin.”
 [Name changed to protect the not so innocent.
 I’ve heard tales about Martin; heaven help his parents.]

 I nodded and continued.
 “Odd and unusual people are easy to spot.
 You learn to avoid them and not take them seriously.
 But Fools can be hard to identify and often sound like they know what they’re talking about.”

 Alpha had not-really-buttered her fingers, and I handed her a napkin.
 She asked, “How can you tell?”

-“If they tell you about things they can do… but they never do them.
-Or when they do, it never works out like they said and they always want to blame someone else… they never take responsibility.
+“If they tell you about things, they can do… but they never do them.
+Or when they do, it never works out as they said.
+And they always want to blame someone else… they never take responsibility.
 People like that and those full of excuses are not the ones you should listen to… chances are they are Fools or delusional.”